 Senior Programme Manager

-João joined the ADF team at the beginning of 2014, advising on Design projects globally and running programmes across Architecture, Design and Fashion in the Americas.
-João has previously led on ADF projects in East Asia, and manages key programmes including the Lina Bo Bardi and Rogelio Salmona Fellowships, UK links with international Architecture and Design Biennales and Festivals, and oversees ADF's Residencies and Fellowships.
+João joined the ADF team at the beginning of 2014, advising on key projects globally and running programmes across Architecture, Design and Fashion in the Americas.
+João has previously led on ADF projects in East Asia, and manages major programmes including the Lina Bo Bardi and Rogelio Salmona Fellowships, UK links with international Architecture and Design Biennales and Festivals, and oversees ADF's Residencies and Fellowships.

 Since studying for his Graphic Design degree at Central St Martins, João has fostered an interest in the history of design, visual culture and cultural identity.
 In 2010 João received an MA in Cultural & Critical Studies from Birkbeck College, University of London, where he carried out research in a range of fields, including Exhibiting Cultures and Aesthetics & Cultural Theory.
 At the end of 2012, João joined the British Council Arts team in Brazil, where he delivered the Visual Arts and Museums strands of Transform, a four-year culture and creativity platform for exchange between Brazil and the UK.